mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 new IPv6 extension headers or destination header options{{RFC8200}} may require additional signaling.
 Therefore, it is important that the signaling is extensible.

-The CONNECT-IP method establishes an outgoing IP flow, from the MASQUE server's external address to the target server's address specified by the client.
-The method also enable reception and relaying of the reverse IP flow from the target address to the MASQUE server to ensure that return traffic can be received by the client.
-This specification supports forwarding of incoming traffic to one of the clients that have a QUIC tunnel connection with the proxy only if an active mapping has previously been created based on an IP-CONNECT request.

 Following the points above, this document assumes that usually one upper-layer end-to-end connection is associated to one CONNECT-IP request/one tunnelling association.
 While it would be possible for a client to use the same tunnelling association for multiple